martyav/learn-haskell/README.md

 I am playing around with Haskell on holiday break, out of curiosity about working with a functional language.

-I'm working off of a Windows 10 machine.
+I'm working off of a Windows 10 machine, Haskell 2010, and GHC 8.10.2.

 ## Haskell set up